-The 4 mm PU insole provides sufficient protection for the soles of your feet from sharp rocks in the trail.
-The zero drop feature of the Trek Ascent give these shoes a truly barefoot feel, allowing your foot to fall in its most natural position, regardless of the terrain.
+The 4 mm PU insole provides sufficient protection for the soles of your feet from sharp rocks on the trail.
+The zero drop feature of this product gives these shoes a truly barefoot feel, allowing your foot to fall in its most natural position, regardless of the terrain.

 Dimensions: 13.1 x 7.8 x 5.4 inches

-Features: Lightweight multi-sport shoe with breathable mesh upper, protective toe cap and heel, Techlite midsole with superior cushion and 3 mm drop, Omni-grip high traction non marking rubber outsole
+Specific features: Lightweight multi sport shoe with breathable mesh upper, protective toe cap and heel, Techlite midsole with superior cushion and 3 mm drop, Omni grip high traction nonmarking rubber outsole

-The Conspiracy Vapor is one of the lightest shoes that Columbia has on the market.
-From upper to sole, the shoe is built to deliver everything your feet could need on a hike in a lightweight package.
+The Columbia Men’s Conspiracy Vapor Shoe is one of the lightest shoes that Columbia has on the market.
+From upper to the sole, the shoe is built to deliver everything your feet could need on a hike in a lightweight package.
 The upper is composed of a lightweight and breathable mesh material with a rubber screen print grid for added protection against rocks and pebbles.

 Dimensions: 12 x 8 x 4 inches

-Features: Merrell Stratafuse upper provides glove-like fit, Bellows tongue keeps debris out, M Select FRESH naturally prevents odour, M Select GRIP provides durable traction, 4mm drop
+Specific features: Merrell Stratafuse upper provides glove like fit, bellows tongue keeps debris out, M Select FRESH naturally prevents odor, M Select GRIP provides durable traction, 4 mm drop

-The Merrell Proterra Vim Sport are the ideal minimalist trail shoes if you’re looking for a lightweight, breathable hiker with a balance between cushioning and feel.
+The Merrell Women’s Proterra Hiking Shoe is the ideal minimalist trail shoes if you’re looking for a lightweight, breathable hiker with a balance between cushioning and feel.
 With a 4 mm drop, the soles offer more protection for your feet than most other minimalist hiking footwear while still providing maximum ground feel.

 Dimensions: 18 x 14 x 5 inches

-Features: 2.5 mm soles provide barefoot feel, great durability, high tops provide ankle support
+Specific features: 2.5 mm soles, great durability, high tops provide ankle support

-The Feelmax Kuuva 2 minimalist hiking boots are perfect those looking for that barefoot feel with a little added ankle support and protection from the elements.
-The Kuuva 2’s are so lightweight that you might even forget you’re wearing boots.
+The Feelmax Kuuva Boots minimalist hiking boots are perfect those looking for that barefoot feel with a little added ankle support and protection from the elements.
+The boots are so comfortable that you might even forget you’re wearing boots.

 The 2.5 mm soles are made from a highly flexible material specifically designed to protect your foot from sharp objects in the trail without impeding the natural movements and strength of your feet.
 The thin soles also improve the ground feeling of your feet.

-Although you may completely forget that you’re wearing hiking boots, these high-tops provide exceptional ankle support to prevent any risk of injury in steep or uneven terrain.
-The Kuuva 2 are the authentic barefoot hiking boots best suited for the minimalist hiker looking for ankle support and a truly barefoot feel.
+Although you may completely forget that you’re wearing hiking boots, these high tops provide exceptional ankle support to prevent any risk of injury in steep or uneven terrain.
+The boots are the authentic barefoot hiking boots best suited for the minimalist hiker looking for ankle support and a truly barefoot feel.

 Dimensions: 14 x 7 x 5 inches

-Features: Canvas, high-friction TRAX rubber sole, barefoot-friendly moisture wicking footbed, folding heel for slipper style, heel-tabs for carabiner clipping
+Specific features: Canvas, high friction TRAX rubber sole, barefoot friendly moisture wicking footbed, folding heel for slipper style, heel tabs for carabineer clipping

-The evolv Cruzer Shoes sit in a happy grey zone between hiking shoes, climbing approach shoes, and rock climbing shoes.
-The extremely high-friction TRAX rubber provides slip-free traction even in the most slippery conditions.
-The Cruzers are great for scrambling up low-angle slab pitches, hiking on the approach to the base of the climb, or even just for a casual day hike.
+The Evolv Men’s Cruzer Approach Shoe sit in a happy grey zone between hiking shoes, climbing approach shoes, and rock climbing shoes.
+The extremely high friction TRAX rubber provides slip free traction even in the most slippery conditions.
+The shoes are great for scrambling up low angle slab pitches, hiking on the approach to the base of the climb, or even just for a casual day hike.

-The canvas upper is an extremely lightweight durable material designed to help these minimalist hiking footwear withstand the test of time.
-The moisture wicking microfibre lined memory foam insole allows you to wear these minimalist hikers without socks on the warmest of days, and the fold-down flap in the back provides a slipper-like functionality.
+The canvas upper is an extremely lightweight durable material designed to help this minimalist hiking footwear withstand the test of time.
+The moisture wicking microfibre lined memory foam insole allows you to wear these minimalist hikers without socks on the warmest of days, and the fold down flap in the back provides a slipper like functionality.

 Finally, the pull tabs on the heel are great for clipping the shoes with a carabiner to your harness or your backpack.
-The Cruzers are perfect for anyone looking for a minimalist hiker with extremely high-traction rubber that allows them to be used in scrambling situations or even the odd rock climbing pitch.
+The shoes are perfect for anyone looking for a minimalist hiker with extremely high traction rubber that allows them to be used in scrambling situations or even the odd rock climbing pitch.

 Dimensions: 12 x 7 x 5 inches

-The Trek Ascent Insulated are the best minimalist hiking boot if you’re a barefoot hiker who doesn’t quit when the weather gets frigid.
-The insulated, water-resistant upper provides warmth and protection for the elements in even the coldest of winter temperatures.
+The Vibram Trek Ascent Insulated Shoe is the best minimalist hiking boot if you’re a barefoot hiker who doesn’t quit when the weather gets frigid.
+The insulated, water resistant upper provides warmth and protection for the elements in even the coldest of winter temperatures.